 I have filed over 1,200 eviction cases in court and have represented landlords in residential and commercial eviction actions for non-payment of rent, failure to comply with the lease agreement, failure by the tenant to vacate after termination of the lease agreement, or failure by the tenant to comply with Florida State laws regarding a tenant's conduct.
 In some cases I have attended hearings to determine the amount of rent a tenant should deposit with the court registry, and final hearings for eviction.
 In many cases, I have negotiated on behalf of my client with the tenant to reach an amicable resolution to the eviction case.

 I'll handle your property eviction from beginning through and until the tenant is removed by the Sheriff.
 If the tenant contests the eviction, I'll go to court for you.

 Getting started is easy, no office visits are necessary to hire us.
-I offer a free consultation to discuss your specific case in a confidential setting. call or text me now for a free consultation (888) 384-2872
+I offer a free consultation to discuss your specific case in a confidential setting. call me now for a free consultation (888) 384-2872

 I work closely with owners and property management companies to offer prompt and reliable legal services to landlords seeking to evict non-complying tenants.